-The Agatite Cement Plaster Company of Kansas City controls a bed of this material at or near Dillon, Kansas is estimated to contain about six million tons Prof. Edwin Walters in a report on this material, says:
+The Agatite Cement Plaster Company in Kansas City controlled a 'bed' (strip mined style/surface downward) of this material near Dillon, Kansas, and it's estimated to contain about six million tons, says Prof. Edwin Walters in a report on this material:

-Large quantities of it were used in plastering the 1893 World’s Columbian Exposition white stucco-covered buildings in Chicago.
-Agatite was also used on most of the White City Amusement Park buildings, at 63rd & South Parkway (Martin Luther King, Jr. Drive), in Chicago.
+Agatite was also used on most White City Amusement Park buildings at 63rd & South Parkway (Martin Luther King, Jr. Drive) in Chicago.